 An advanced course in carrier organization and management.
 Topics include transportation operations, marketing, finance, purchasing, information systems and maintenance as well as human resources management and labor relations.
 The class examines national transportation policy, regulation and the changing environment of transportation.
 Activities include original research on problems in transportation management with emphasis on marine transportation.

 HIST 403-404 Topics in Recent History I-II

-3 class hours, 3 credits each.
 Consideration of selected topics in American or World History, 1945 to the present.

 Prerequisite: HIST 102.
-Placed in Courses in Reserve 10/16/13.

 HUMN 407 Literature of Leadership